 Haley lives in North Haverhill, NH with her husband, son, and two cats.

 Emily joined our team as a high school student, and this year she graduated from VTC as a veterinary technician!
 Emily’s upbeat personality and knowledge of the field have made her an asset to our practice.
 Emily is proficient in American Sign.
-She lives in Veshire with her partner, dog, Ollie, her 2 cats Axel, and Milo, and her 9 chickens.
+She lives in Veshire with her partner, dogs, Ollie, and Pluto her 2 cats Axel, and Milo, and her 9 chickens.

 Kim has volunteered for us for many years, but officially joined our team in March of 2017.
 Kim was a paramedic, and is taking her medical knowledge to another level and learning veterinary medicine.
 Her background has given her an advantage for surgical procedures.
 Her upbeat personality, customer service skills, and genuine kindness have been a great addition to our team!
 Kim lives with her daughter and two cats.